-2.1 For General Households
+2.1 For General Tenants

-Under "charging by designated bags", households are required to use designated bags to wrap their general household waste or affix designated labels to oversized waste before placing it at the communal waste reception areas of relevant premises e.g., refuse rooms on individual floors, staircase landings, oversized waste reception areas, etc10,, to be collected by cleansing contractors, and then handed over to the FEHD, its contactors or PWCs that collect waste using RCVs with rear compactors (hereinafter referred to as the FEHD or waste collectors).
+Under "charging by designated bags", tenants are required to use designated bags to wrap their general commercial and industrial waste or affix with designated labels to oversized waste before placing it at the communal waste reception areas of relevant premises e.g., refuse rooms on individual floors, staircase landings, oversized waste reception areas, etc.10, to be collected by cleansing contractors, and then handed over to PWCs that collect waste using RCVs with rear compactors.
 Otherwise, it constitutes an offence.

-If there are refuse chutes on individual floors of housing estates, households are also required to wrap their general household waste in accordance with the above requirements before it is deposited into the refuse chutes, otherwise, it constitutes an offence.
+If there are refuse chutes on individual floors of C&I buildings, tenants are also required to wrap their general C&I waste in accordance with the above requirements before it is deposited into the refuse chutes, otherwise, it constitutes an offence.

-In addition, apart from any person who disposes of the waste, the relevant legislation is also applicable to any person who causes or permits another person to commit the offence, for instance, an employer who instructs a domestic helper to dispose of waste in a non-compliant manner.
+In addition, apart from any person who disposes of the waste, the relevant legislation is also applicable to any person who causes or permits another person to commit the offence, for instance, an employer who instructs a staff to dispose of waste in a non-compliant manner.